 Our chaplains, priests of the Prelature, celebrate Mass in our chapel daily, and our school community approaches all work in a manner reflective of the spirit of Opus Dei—with dedication and cheerfulness, especially in the face of challenges.

 We believe that the truth of the Catholic Faith is a treasure and consider the study of theology to be of great intellectual value, even for students who do not embrace the Catholic Faith.
 For these reasons, theology is an essential academic discipline at Oakcrest.
 Students discover the outstanding aspects of the Judeo-Christian heritage that have inspired the greatest achievements of Western Civilization.
 They learn to communicate their beliefs with conviction and charity, and to listen and learn from others of different world views.
 Alumnae of all faiths or none consistently say that they have drawn on what they have learned in their theology classes throughout their lives.

 Daily Mass is available to all students who wish to attend.
 The chaplain is available every day for students who would like to receive spiritual direction or the Sacrament of Reconciliation.
 We encourage the students to grow in their life of friendship with God and to cherish the opportunity to reflect quietly, an important need, especially in our increasingly noisy world.
-Many students choose to spend a time of quiet prayer during our First Friday Adoration of the Blessed Sacrament.
+Many students choose to spend a time of quiet prayer during our monthly Adoration of the Blessed Sacrament.

 How is faith incorporated into life at Oakcrest?
 Hear from Associate Head of School and Director of Parent Support Terri Collins as she discusses the importance of the Holy Mass at Oakcrest and how we welcome our students who are not Catholic.